 It is not yet clear how virulent 2019-nCoV might be.
-The CDC explain that “reported illnesses have ranged from infected people with little to no symptoms to people being severely ill and dying.”
+The CDC explains that “reported illnesses have ranged from infected people with little to no symptoms to people being severely ill and dying.”

 Symptoms include fever, a cough, and shortness of breath.
 In more severe cases, the infection can lead to pneumonia.
 Symptoms might begin as soon as 2 days after infection, or they could take as long as 2 weeks to appear.

-Unsurprisingly, the CDC recommend that people avoid traveling to Hubei province unless it is entirely necessary.
-Overall, though, the CDC are asking for calm:
+Unsurprisingly, the CDC recommends that people avoid traveling to Hubei province unless it is entirely necessary.
+Overall, though, the CDC is asking for calm: